Data Center Security

 ACI security addresses security concerns with several application-centric infrastructure security options.
 You may have heard of the allowlist policy model.
 This is the ACI security starting point, meaning only something can be communicated if policy allows it.
 This might prompt you to think that a data center firewall is involved.
 Still, although the ACI allowlist model does change the paradigm and improves how you apply security, it is only analogous to access control lists within a switch or router.

 We need additional protection.
-So, there is still a need for further protocol inspection and monitoring, which data center firewalls and intrusion prevention systems (IPSs) do very well and can be easily integrated into your ACI network.
+So, further protocol inspection and monitoring are still required, which data center firewalls and intrusion prevention systems (IPSs) do very well and can be easily integrated into your ACI network.
 Here, we can introduce Cisco Firepower Threat Defence (FTD) to improve security with Cisco ACI.

 ACI and Policy-based redirect: ACI L4-L7 Services

 The ACI L4–L7 policy-based redirect (PBR) concept is similar to policy-based routing in traditional networking.
-In conventional networking, policy-based routing classifies traffic and steers desired traffic from its actual path to a network device as the next-hop route (NHR).
-For decades, this feature was used in networking to redirect traffic to service devices such as firewalls, load balancers, IPSs/IDSs, and Wide-Area Application Services (WAAS).
+In conventional networking, policy-based routing classifies traffic and steers desired traffic from its path to a network device as the next-hop route (NHR).
+This feature was used in networking for decades to redirect traffic to service devices such as firewalls, load balancers, IPSs/IDSs, and Wide-Area Application Services (WAAS).

 In ACI, the PBR concept is similar: You classify specific traffic to steer to a service node by using a subject in a contract.
 Then, other traffic follows the regular forwarding path, using another subject in the same contract without the PBR policy applied.